EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

 **Assumptions**

 From the ed forum,
-- destruction of switches and wires is undefined
+- destruction of switches and wires is undefined (so dont need to worry about it)
--
+- assume switch_door has the same properties as a door when open and closed
+- wires can be moved on

 **Design**